9 Steps to get your property appraisal report for valuation

 It would be best if you delicately expressed your concern up front to ensure that the appraiser is not undervaluing the property.
 It is less probable that the appraisal will be altered once it has been produced and presented.

-Management favours the loan - Ask the appraiser to evaluate his report if you and top management favour the loan.
+Management favours the loan - Ask the appraiser to evaluate their report if you and top management favour the loan.

 An assessment that results in a higher but entirely defensible value can eliminate an exemption rather than making a credit policy exception against a required loan-to-value or debt service coverage ratio.